Special Report: Greece's triangle of power

 In the media, potential conflicts of interest can arise even at low levels.
 Tucked away inside the headquarters of the Athens union of journalists, ESHEA, is a list of its members who work for the government, for example in press offices; dozens wear a second hat as newspaper journalists at the same time.

 The union's rules ban its members from working for bodies they cover as journalists.
-In an effort to unmask those breaching that rule, the union obtained and posted on its website a list of state-employed journalists in 2005.
+In an effort to unmask those breaching that rule, the union obtained a list of government-employed journalists in 2005.
+But it was never published.

-Some of those on the list complained; Greek officials judged that publishing the list violated personal privacy, a ruling that effectively blocked the release of such information again.
+Some of those named on the list complained; Greek officials judged that publishing the list would violate personal privacy.
 It was a decision that Dimitris Trimis, the union president, calls a serious defeat.

 "There is a triangle of political powers, economic powers and media owners, and nobody can tell who has the upper hand," he told Reuters, sitting under the dusty portraits of his predecessors.
 "It starts from the top, between the minister and the publisher, and it trickles down to the press office and the journalist.
 It's a pyramid."